Acne Treatment Review in Singapore: Which Are Effective?

 Increased production of acne-causing bacteria.

-To tackle these, Dr Ong recommended the Pro Yellow Gold Laser to reduce the sebum production and minimize the existing redness and pigmentation on my skin.
+To tackle these, Dr Sau recommended the Pico Laser to reduce the sebum production and minimize the existing redness and pigmentation on my skin.

 I was skeptical of laser treatments, as I have read about the possible incompatibility of acne-prone skin with lasers and how this may worsen the skin condition.
 Laser treatments can be very effective for acne scars, but active acne?